MCPinch/MCPinch.github.io/XMASCTF.md

 Over xmas 2019, I took part in a CTF made by my university.
 The following are the challeneges I overcame and the things I learned whilst doing so.

-*This is a Red Dward themed CTF, if you don't know what that is, I highly suggest you watch it*
+*This is a Red Dwarf themed CTF, if you don't know what that is, I highly suggest you watch it*

 ## Science Room 1:
 The first was a login screen that I had to find a way to get around...